Senate launches voter ID constitutional amendment process - News Break

 HARRISBURG, Pa.
 (AP) — A divided Pennsylvania Senate on Wednesday approved a constitutional amendment to require identification for voters each time they cast a ballot, starting the lengthy amendment process that usually takes years to complete.

-All Republicans and a single Democrat voted as passed 30-20.
+All Republicans and a single Democrat voted as the proposal passed 30-20.
 Constitutional amendments require passage by both chambers in two consecutive two-year sessions before going to voters for the final OK.

-The GOP majority Legislature has increasingly to avoid having partisan legislation vetoed by Democratic Gov. Tom Wolf.
+The GOP majority Legislature has increasingly turned to constitutional amendments to avoid having partisan legislation vetoed by Democratic Gov. Tom Wolf.

 “We should not go down the path of amending our constitution every time we may disagree on a particular issue of policy, and certainly there’s disagreement on this particular issue,” said Sen. Steve Santarsiero, D-Bucks.